-The two major credit card networks in Nigeria are Visa and Mastercard, but credit cards are not widely accepted overall due to widespread financial fraud, cash is still king in Nigeria.
-The country has only just started to offer American Express after recently getting off the provider’s black list, so you may find it hard to use your Amex.
+The two major credit card networks are Visa and Mastercard, but due to widespread financial fraud, cash is still king in Nigeria.
+The country has only just started to offer American Express after years on the provider’s black list, so you may find it hard to use your Amex.

-While many of the big hotels and businesses may accept credit cards, you’re more likely to come across vendors that only accept cash payments.
+While many of the big hotels and businesses may affect credit cards, you are more likely to come across vendors that only accept cash payments.

 Our pick for use in Nigeria

 Hilton Honors American Express CardRead more